Arbitration In Contempt

 out of dispute.

-of the Trade Practices Act by placing a picket line
+1. Application challenging the validity of Justice Morling's finding that the Union had breached s.45D of the Trade Practices Act by placing a picket line on Mudginberri.

 ---Application dismissed by High Court

 2. Application contesting the power of the Federal Court to impose a fine for a civil contempt of Court and application to question the power of the Federal Court to impose a continuing fine for a civil contempt.

 ---Union granted leave to appeal to High Court on these questions.